Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_ModelCompose.md

 DocumentModel cleaningSuppliesModel = cleaningOperationResponse.Value;
 ```

 When a purchase order happens, the employee in charge uploads the document to our application.
 The application then needs to analyze the document to extract the total value of the purchase order.
-Instead of asking the user to look for the specific `modelId` according to the nature of the document, you can create a composed model that aggregates the previous models, and use that model in `StartDocumentAnalysis` and let the service decide which model fits best according to the document provided.
+Instead of asking the user to look for the specific `modelId` according to the nature of the document, you can create a composed model that aggregates the previous models, and use that model in `StartAnalyzeDocument` and let the service decide which model fits best according to the document provided.

 ```C# Snippet:FormRecognizerSampleCreateComposedModel
 List<string> modelIds = new List<string>()